rikg215/k8s-kubeadm-lab/README.md

 ## Making it repeatable

-The biggest gain is turning all this work into clean repeatable scripts so that I can quickly recreate teardown and recreate the cluster from scatch
+The biggest gain is turning all this work into clean repeatable scripts so that I can quickly teardown and recreate the cluster from scatch

 ## Architecture Diagram